-Two of the Martell’s Mauraders Kuvasz tanks exploded eight rows ahead of me, allowing me no time to assess what damage our barrage of grenades inflicted on the advancing enemy.
-I ducked instead, down to my haunches and dropped my head beneath crossed arms as several blast-butchered marines and troopers flew overhead with the tank debris.
+Two of the Martell’s Marauders’ Kuvasz tanks exploded eight rows ahead of me, allowing me no time to assess what damage our barrage of grenades inflicted on the advancing enemy.
+I ducked instead, down to my haunches and dropped my head beneath crossed arms as several blast-butchered marines and troopers flew amidst the tank debris.

-I rose to my feet, lifted the weapon, pull the trigger and pump a new grenade into chamber.
+I rose to my feet, lifted the weapon, pulled the trigger and pumped a new grenade into its chamber.

 Two rows ahead of me, another pair of tanks exploded.
 The blast knocked me on my back as more debris and body parts went flying.
 A chunk of tank, the size of a chest of drawers, beheaded a nearby mech.
 It toppled backward, falling on one of our knights.
 Two of the knight’s power-armored brothers leaped to his aid and began to drag him out from under the mech’s shoulder.

 I scrambled to my feet and loosed my grenade seconds after everyone else.
-I pumped a new one into chamber.
+I pumped a new one into its chamber immediately.

-“Let’s reform two lines on either side of the Mauraders,” Captain Obey orders.
+“Let’s reform two lines on either side of the Marauders,” Captain Obey ordered.
 “Austros 3rd Battalion, you’ve got the left flank.
 Imperial 5th Battalion, we’re taking the right flank.
 Let’s move it, soldiers!”

 We ran out from behind the tanks as three more of them were destroyed.